⛩️ 10 Epic Days in Japan: A Unique & Active Itinerary

 A park entrance to Meiji Jingu.

 As you consider your lunch options, know that Tokyo has an abundance of delicious local restaurants, but they’re not always easy to find.
-To find excellent, authentic restaurants, use Tabelog, a free Japanese crowdsourcing website.
+I share a hack on how to find excellent, authentic restaurants in my trip planner.

 Stop #3: Shinjuku Gyoen National Garden